The actor calls on the French film industry to confront sexual abuse during the César ceremony live - ExBulletin

+The actor calls on the French film industry to confront sexual abuse during the César ceremony live

+Judith Godrché accused directors Benot Jacquot and Jacques Doillon of abuse, including rape.

-PARIS (AP) French actress Judith Godrché called on the French film industry to face the truth about sexual violence and physical abuse during a live broadcast Friday of the César ceremony, the French version of the Oscars .
+French actress Judith Godrché called on the French film industry to face the truth about sexual violence and physical abuse during a live broadcast Friday of the César ceremony, the French version of the Oscars.

 We can decide that the men accused of rape no longer run (French) cinema,” Godrché said.